-How Do I Apply to the Public Health Sciences MS Program?
+How Do I Apply to the Public Health Sciences MS (Clincial Research MS) Program?

-Penn State College of Medicine’s Master of Science in Public Health Sciences Program follows the application process for The Graduate School at Penn State.
+Penn State College of Medicine’s Master of Science in Clinical Research program follows the application process for The Graduate School at Penn State.

 All students must submit an application through The Graduate School.